adorad/adorad/docs/old_docs.md

 ### Declaration errors

 In development mode, the compiler will warn you that you haven't used a variable (you'll get an "Unused Variable" warning).
-This is turned off in production mode but you can always enable it by passing the `-prod` flag to adorad – `adorad -prod foo.ad`): it will not compile at all (like in Go).
+This is turned off in production mode but you can always enable it by passing the `-prod` flag to adorad – `adorad -prod foo.ad`): it will not compile at all.

 ```adorad
 func main() {